UN hoping for immediate pullout of forces from Yemen ports

-UNITED NATIONS (AP) — The United Nations says it hopes Yemen’s warring parties will immediately carry out an agreement to pull their forces out of the key port of Hodeida and two smaller ports, as well as a U.N. facility holding enough grain to feed 3.7 million people for a month.
+UNITED NATIONS (AP) — The United Nations said Monday it hopes Yemen’s warring parties will immediately carry out an agreement to pull their forces out of the key port of Hodeida and two smaller ports, as well as a U.N. facility holding enough grain to feed 3.7 million people for a month.

-Hodeida handles about 70 percent of Yemen’s imports and U.N. deputy spokesman Farhan Haq told reporters Monday that implementation is key there and at the two other ports and the Red Sea Mills where the U.N. humanitarian chief has implored Houthi Shiite rebels to facilitate access.
+U.N. deputy spokesman Farhan Haq told reporters that implementation is key at Hodeida, which handles about 70 percent of Yemen’s imports, the two other ports, and the Red Sea Mills, where the U.N. humanitarian chief has implored Houthi Shiite rebels to facilitate access.

-Yemen’s government has been battling the rebels since 2014.
-The fighting has killed thousands of civilians and created the world’s worst humanitarian crisis.
+The conflict in Yemen began with the 2014 takeover of the capital, Sanaa, by the Iranian-backed Houthis, who toppled the government of Abed Rabbo Mansour Hadi.
+A Saudi-led coalition allied with Hadi’s internationally recognized government has been fighting the Houthis since 2015.

-The two sides reached agreement Sunday on the first phase of a mutual pullout.
+The fighting in the Arab world’s poorest country has killed thousands of civilians and created the world’s worst humanitarian crisis.
+Millions suffer from food and medical care shortages and the country has been pushed to the brink of famine.

 Most Read Nation & World Stories